denev6/ADHD-EEG-ViT/docs/NOTE.md

 - [EEG-GPT: Exploring Capabilities of Large Language Models for EEG Classification and Interpretation](https://arxiv.org/abs/2401.18006)
 - [ViT2EEG: Leveraging Hybrid Pretrained Vision Transformers for EEG Data](https://arxiv.org/abs/2308.00454)
 - Classification of attention deficit/hyperactivity disorder based on EEG signals using a EEG-Transformer model
+- Detection of ADHD from EEG signals using new hybrid  decomposition and deep learning techniques
+  - 같은 데이터셋(IEEE) 사용

 - Enhanced ADHD detection: Frequency information embedded in a visual-language framework
 - EEGViT
 - SSRepL-ADHD: Adaptive Complex Representation Learning Framework for ADHD Detection from Visual Attention Tasks